V2lsbGlhbVpoYW5n/ticktick-tui/README.md

 # ticktick-tui - A terminal-based interface for TickTick

+> [!WARNING]
+> This project is in early development stage and does not work properly.

 This is a terminal-based interface for TickTick, a popular task management application.
 The goal of this project is to provide a simple and efficient way to manage your tasks directly from the terminal instead of using a web browser or app.

 Windows, macOS, and Linux are supported.